 As to which bidding strategy is the most suitable for your campaigns, refer to

-this article by our CEO.
+this article on our blog.

 How to perform bulk operations with PPC Ninja

 PPC Ninja is all about bulk operations to help you save time.
 Adjust multiple bids and budgets that meet certain criteria by simply filtering, selecting and adjust in bulk.
 For example, select all keywords that have an ACoS > 70% by typing 70 in the ACoS column.
 Then select the relevant items you want to perform a bulk operation with, by clicking on the selection checkbox.
 Next, chose the bulk action you want to perform.

 this article on Bulk Operations with Amazon Seller Central.

 There are several placements on the Amazon platform where your Sponsored Product Ads are served.
 Try doing a browser-based search on the word "Sponsored" and you'll see at least 16 ads any search results page.
 But that's not all, your sponsored ads can show up on the add-to-cart page, the right rail under the buy-box, on non-search result pages such as detail pages, as well as off-Amazon.

 Up until 2018 we had very little insight into how placements worked.
 But starting January 2019, Amazon started providing a little more insight into placements.
 Essentially they started sharing performance metrics on 3 placements:

 To learn about the best ad placements, refer to the study we conducted

 PPC Ninja helps you manage Placement Performance with the Campaign Placements view.
 Here you can quickly identify Placements that perform well or poorly and apply bulk adjustments to them.